Persepolis

 • UNESCO World Heritage — Iran

-This overview is inspired by the open scholarship at persianheritage.org.
-All historical claims are drawn from the standard reference works cited above.
+All photographs and historical images on this page are sourced from Wikimedia Commons under public-domain or Creative Commons licences and served locally.
+Editorial direction is inspired by the open scholarship at persianheritage.org.
+Historical claims are drawn from the reference works cited above.